toddgaunt/persistent/README.md

 ### Update package version

 Simply run `./version.sh increment` and follow the prompts.
-The VERSION.txt file will be updated and comitted to  Git automatically.
+The VERSION.txt file will be updated and committed to  Git automatically.
 After the commit, a tag using the incremented version number is created.

 ### Publishing package version